iterative/dvc.org/content/blog/2020-06-29-june-20-community-gems.md

 We don't have any tutorials for this use case exactly, but it's a very straightforward modification from
 [our basic use cases](https://dvc.org/doc/use-cases).
-The key difference when using MinIO or a similar API (like DigitalOcean Spaces or IBM Cloud Object Storage) is that in addition to setting remote data storage, you must set the `endpointurl` too.
+The key difference when using MinIO or a similar S3-compatible storage (like DigitalOcean Spaces or IBM Cloud Object Storage) is that in addition to setting remote data storage, you must set the `endpointurl` too.
 For example:

 ```dvc
 $ dvc remote add -d myremote s3://mybucket/path/to/dir